michaelowens/NodeJS-IRC-Bot/README.md

 How to run
 ==========
-Modify your configuration in bot.js and run as follows:
+Modify your configuration in bot.js and run the following command:

     node bot.js